 Private sector actors bring expertise, resources, and new perspectives to agricultural development, but the tendency to short-term approaches and market-based orientation has been unable to drive a systemic change in the development agenda.
 We explore how multi-stakeholder dialogues can capitalize on and trickle systemic change through private sector involvement.
 Analysis from the farmer-led irrigation development multi-stakeholder dialogue space (FLI-MDS) in Ghana shows the need for a physical and institutional space to cater for and merge different stakeholder interests.
 For all stakeholders, the institutional space is a multi-level-playing institution which can trickle systemic change by leveraging the private sector’s investments with multi-stakeholders’ collaboration, interactive learning, and potential support for commercial scaling of FLI.
 For private sector actors, a physical space for collaboration is crucial.
 It enables them to envisage their commercial interests, opening up opportunities for collaboration and mobilization of resources.
 Ensuring long term sustainability of an FLI-MDS requires catering for the private sector needs for a physical dialogue space to trickle systemic change and accelerate commercialization in farmer-led irrigation development.

 Minh, Thai Thi; Cofie, Olufunke; Lefore, N.; Schmitter, Petra.
 2020.
 Multi-stakeholder dialogue space on farmer-led irrigation development in Ghana: an instrument driving systemic change with private sector initiatives.
-Knowledge Management for Development Journal, 21p.
-(Online first)
+Knowledge Management for Development Journal, 15(2):98-118.
+(Special issue: The Unusual Suspect?
+The Private Sector in Knowledge Partnerships for Agricultural and Rural Development)

 - Thai Thi Minh